New Website 2020: Inspiration

 Naturalness is a core concept built into Japanese life.
 Even the traditional houses create with their paper sliding doors (shoji) a fluid barrier between the outside and the inside.
 Nature is always welcome and part of life.

 Naturalness means the absence of sham and artificiality.
 It can be achieved by integrating naturally occurring patterns and rhythms into a design.
 This could, for example, mean using natural colors or color combinations.

 To cover this concept, I use subtle shadows and scaling effects to produce the effect of real-world elements.
 I selected photography and natural colors, typical shibui colors, identifiable by their high amount of grayness.
 I experimented long with colors until I found the shibui formula.
 Thanks to the HSL color space, I’m now able to shibuify any color.

 This concept is one of the hardest to grasp, as it’s a feeling and emotion.
 It means subtle grace or hidden beauty, but can best be described by explaining poetic expressions:

 It could be the feeling when the moon is behind the clouds and suddenly the clouds move away.
 Or a swarm of wild geese that are suddenly hidden by a cloud.
 An island on the horizon and a boat moving behind the island.
 It might be the feeling of wandering on and on for hours in a great forest without the thought of return.

 In design, yūgen can be achieved by limiting information enough to arouse curiosity and leave something to the imagination.
-I use photos cut off by the fold of the screen inviting to scroll.
-Content appearing after you scrolled it into the viewport.
+I use photos cut off by the fold of the screen, inviting visitors to scroll.
+Content appears after you scrolled it into the viewport.
 Page transitions and scroll animations add further to this concept.